Bidder Management 101 (Updated Bidder Dashboard)

 - Open disputes: disputes open with 2 or more auction houses will trigger automatic suspension from bidding

 Notes are internal and only visible to your house.
+Also, the Bidder ID Card scrolls independently from the rest of the page.

 Automatic Approval Rules